messy332/Cristoria_IT120/README.md

 </div>

 ### 2. Analysis & Detection
-Once an image is selected, Scape's advanced AI model analyzes the visual characteristics of the cup—looking at shape, texture, and features—to determine its variety.
+Once an image is selected, Scape's advanced analyzes the visual characteristics of the cup—looking at shape, texture, and features—to determine its variety.

 <div align="center">
   <img src="assets/analysis.png" alt="Analysis in Progress" width="250" />